Malefikus/MoCapDeform/README.md

 We utilise [smplify-x](https://github.com/vchoutas/smplify-x) for initialisation.
 The results are stored at `dataset/subject/RGB`.

+As the smplify-x optimisation doesn't always converge, we store the converged frame number in `dataset/subject/avail_frms.npy`

 To generate the smplify-x results, we need to get [openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) 2d keypoint detection results which are stored at `dataset/subject/keypoints`.